 Please attend one that works best with your schedule:

-Contact our Membership VP with any questions or to be connected with a Sponsor.
+Contact our Membership VP and/or VP Standards with any questions or to be connected with a Sponsor.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: